St John Brodrick, 1st Earl of Midleton: Honours and awards

 Midleton was sworn into the Privy Council as of 1897.
 During his 1902 visit to Germany, he received the Grand Cross of the Prussian Order of the Red Eagle.

 He received the Honorary Freedom and was appointed a Liveryman of the Worshipful Company of Broderers in 1902, his family having been associated with the company since the early 17th century.

 He was appointed a Knight of the Order of St Patrick (KP) on 18 April 1916.

 In the 1920 New Year Honours he was elevated in the British peerage system to Earl of Midleton, which became extinct with the death of his son in 1979.
 From 1930 he was High Steward of the Borough of Kingston upon Thames.

 Family

-He married, first in 1880, Lady Hilda (died 1901), daughter of The 10th Earl of Wemyss, by whom he had five children; and secondly in 1903, Madeleine Stanley, daughter of The Baroness St Helier by her first husband.
-His children by the first wife were:
+Brodrick married first, in 1880, Lady Hilda Charteris (died 1901), daughter of the 10th Earl of Wemyss, by whom he had five children: